ahmedakef/goshell/README.md

 ## Features

 - auto import the needed libraries using `goimports` just write `fmt.Print()` and `fmt` will be imported.
-- autocompletion for languages keywords and libraries's functions.
+- autocompletion for languages keywords and libraries's functions and types without the need for language server.
 - print the variablles by writing them, no need to use `fmt.Print()`
 - supports all shell line editing commands supported by [liner](https://github.com/peterh/liner?tab=readme-ov-file#line-editing)